 RK3566 Block Diagram

-The RK3566 block diagram may look very impressive, and there is quite a list of features built into the chip, but most of them are aimed at phones, TVs, handheld games consoles and tablets.
+The RK3566 block diagram may look very impressive, and there is quite a list of features built into the chip, but most are aimed at phones, TVs, handheld game consoles, and tablets.
 Image processing is valid for a camera, HDR10 for TVs, but not useful for Android headunits.
 Even USB3 is included, but it is unlikely any other supporting hardware will be included to support USB3 on the Android head unit, and it will fall back to just USB2.
 The AI’s advanced image processing capabilities are great for selling phones and tablets.
 The image post-processing has no use in an Android head unit.
 A lot of silicon in there has no use for the head unit, making it not so good value for money in that use.

 The 64-bit RK3566 Bit Quad Core can support up to 8Gb RAM, and this is up with the modern standards for current technology, including Android head units.
 The problem is you will often find the budget RK3566 coupled with a budget level of RAM; 1 GB and 2 GB are not uncommon but are to be avoided.
 This will be an issue for manufacturers trying to reduce cost at the expense of RAM; again, chips will be faked or sold with only 2 GB when it should be much better.

 The graphic portion of the RK3566 is a standard Mali-G52 MP2 core.
 We have a write-up about the comparison to the PowerVR GE8320.
 This standard is good; you don’t need exceptional 3D graphics or special effect processing on an Android headunit; you need compatible, reliable, and cost-effective.
 The Mali-G52 MP2 core brings this, which is why it is widely used in chips.

 Having 64-bit processing power is a big step for the Quad cores.
 Typically, the quad-core will be 32-bit.
 But the RK3566, with its 4 ARM Cortex-A55 cores at its heart, breaks that barrier with its ARMv8-A (64-bit) instruction set.
 64-bit processing is future-proofing as more apps and AAndroid will eventually run only 64-bit mode.

 RK3566A / 3566D